seetharamireddy540/zipkin/zipkin-storage/cassandra3/README.md

 ### Trace indexing

-Indexing in CQL is simplified by using both MATERIALIZED VIEWs and SASI.
+Indexing in CQL is simplified by using both MATERIALIZED VIEWs and indexes.
 This has reduced the number of tables from 7 down to 2.
 This also reduces the write-amplification in CassandraSpanConsumer.
 This write amplification now happens internally to C*, and is visible in the increase write latency (although write latency remains performant at single digit milliseconds).
-A SASI index on its 'all_annotations' column permits full-text searches against annotations.
-A SASI index on the 'duration' column.
+A index on its 'annotation_keys' column support the annotationQuery parameter in the zipkin api A index on the 'duration' column.
 A materialized view of the 'trace_by_service_span' table exists as 'trace_by_service'.

 [Core annotations](../zipkin/src/main/java/zipkin/Constants.java#L184),